Clean up Office and Outlook registry settings

 How to clean up the registry after installation of Office or Outlook.

-Do these steps to remove these remains and clean up the installation.
+Follow these steps to remove these remains and clean up the installation.
 It is also possible to remove and reinstall Outlook.
 However, the Outlook repair function does not solve this problem.

-Office registry clean-up
+Office registry cleanup

 The following explains how to modify the registry.
-If you modify the registry incorrectly you can end up with serious problems.
+If you modify the registry incorrectly, you can end up with serious problems.
 Back up your registry before you continue.
 You can restore the registry if a problem occurs after modifying it.

 The table below lists the version numbers corresponding to commercial names of Microsoft Office editions.
-You will need to reference this table for some of the procedures detailed in this section.
+You will need to reference this table for some of the procedures in this section.

-Office 2013 2.6 & 2.7
+Office 20132.6 & 2.7

-Office 2016 & 2019 2.8
+Office 2016 & 20192.8

-2.6 and 2.7 are okay for Office 2016 as well, if there is a reference to Office16 under 2.7.
+2.6 and 2.7 are also valid for Office 2016 if there is a reference to Office16 under 2.7.

 A Run screen opens.